contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/06_manage/01_connectors.md

 # How does a connector work?

-A connector is split into two parts: a *Connector Cell* and a *APISpark Agent*.
+A connector is split into two parts: a *Connector Cell* and a *Restlet Cloud Agent*.

-The Connector Cell is defined in the APISpark console and holds the configuration of the desired features.
+The Connector Cell is defined in the Restlet Cloud console and holds the configuration of the desired features.

-The APISpark Agent is set in front of your API, accesses this configuration, acts as a Reverse Proxy and provides the features you have enabled in the APISpark console on the incoming requests of your API.
+The Restlet Cloud Agent is set in front of your API, accesses this configuration, acts as a Reverse Proxy and provides the features you have enabled in the Restlet Cloud console on the incoming requests of your API.

-You can either decide to host the agent on your own Information System or to host it directly on APISpark:
+You can either decide to host the agent on your own Information System or to host it directly on Restlet Cloud:

 ## Hosted agent
-By default, APISpark hosts the agent.
-A hosted agent will be running directly within APISpark and will allow you to add management features to your API by proxying its traffic. if you choose hosted agent **Deployment mode**, you will be asked to choose a domain on apispark.net.
+By default, Restlet Cloud hosts the agent.
+A hosted agent will be running directly within Restlet Cloud and will allow you to add management features to your API by proxying its traffic. if you choose hosted agent **Deployment mode**, you will be asked to choose a domain on restlet.net.
 A default HTTPS endpoint will be created using that domain.

 ![hosted agent](images/hosted-agent-diagram.jpg "hosted agent")